Dony-Ahmad-Hisyam/onboarding_lib/README.md

 - Drag “3” → empty circle

 Create GlobalKeys for each source/destination pair and add one dragStep per pair.
 See `example/lib/match_game_demo.dart` for a single-file implementation.

+Navigation (Bottom Bar)

+- Left: First step = Skip, then Back on subsequent steps
+- Right: Next, and automatically switches to Finish on the last step
+- Progress (e.g., 2/5) is only shown as a second line under Back/Next; Skip/Finish do not show progress

 Customization